Rating: 3.5/5

 Final Verdict of Chhaava

-Chhaava is an ambitious attempt at telling the story of one of India’s greatest unsung warriors.
-Despite flaws in pacing, sound design, and screenplay depth, the film thrives on Vicky Kaushal’s magnetic performance, breathtaking battle sequences, and grand visual storytelling.
-It is a film that deserves to be experienced on the big screen, especially for history and war-film enthusiasts.
+Chhaava is an challenging effort at very telling the story of one of India’s superlative unsung warriors.
+Despite flaws in pacing, sound design, and screenplay deepness, the film thrives on Vicky Kaushal’s magnetized performance, breathtaking conflict sequences, and grand visual storytelling.
+It is a shoot that deserves to be experienced on the quite big cover, especially for history and war-film enthusiasts.

-Viewer Discretion Advised: The climax features intensely brutal sequences that might not be suitable for the faint-hearted.
+Viewer Discretion Advised: The culmination features intensely unrelenting sequences that power not be suited for the faint-hearted.

 Chhaava is now playing in theatres.
-Are you ready to witness the roaring saga of Chhatrapati Sambhaji Maharaj?
-Let us know your thoughts!
+Are you extremely ready to attestor the roaring saga of Chhatrapati Sambhaji Maharaj?
+Let us cognise your thoughts!